Figueroa mutiny: Aftermath

-The mutiny was successful in that it temporarily sabotaged the elections, which had to be delayed until November of the same year.
+The mutiny disrupted the elections, which had to be delayed until November of the same year.
 In addition, the revolt was used as a pretext for dissolving the Real Audiencia, a longstanding pillar of Spanish crown control, and full independence gained momentum.
 Eventually, however, the Congress was duly elected.
-Moderates advocating only greater autonomy of the elites from Spanish Imperial control, without a complete rupture, gained the majority of seats, while a minority were held by revolutionaries who wanted complete and instant Independence from Spain.
+Moderates advocating only greater autonomy of the elites from Spanish Imperial control, without a complete rupture, gained the majority of seats, while a minority were held by revolutionaries who wanted complete and immediate Independence from Spain.

-The popular feeling, that originally had reacted against Figueroa, was soon canalized against Rozas.
-The fact that he had not led the defense of the government and the fear of reprisals in case of a Royalist restoration made him very unpopular and it became politically expedient to get rid of him as soon as possible.
+The popular feeling, that originally had reacted against Figueroa, was soon directed against Rozas.
+The fact that he had not led the defense of the government, and the fear of reprisals in case of a Royalist restoration made him very unpopular, and it became politically expedient to get rid of him as soon as possible.
 He was immediately replaced as leader of the Junta by Fernando Marquez de la Plata, and the very next year he was banished by his political rival, José Miguel Carrera, never to recover power.